Errrneist/aml/README.md

 To test locally, `bundle exec jekyll serve`.

+If ask for Unable to load the EventMachine C extension, run `gem install eventmachine --platform ruby`.

 To build for Github Pages, run `bundle exec jekyll build --destination docs/`.

 To un-commit, a change, run `git reset --soft HEAD~1`.